Aleph-Alpha/intelligence-layer-sdk/styleguide.md

 # 2) Third-party libraries
-from aleph_alpha_client import Client from pydantic import BaseModel
+from aleph_alpha_client import Client from pydantic import BaseModel import requests # type: ignore
+# Use 'type: ignore' for libraries that cause mypy issues (if there's no other fix).

 # 3) Local application libraries
 from intelligence_layer.nested_task import NestedTask from intelligence_layer.task import DebugLogger, Task

-# Two newlines in between separate classes.
-See the problem?
+# Two newlines in between separate classes or between classes and imports.
 class ExampleTaskInput(BaseModel):
     """Some documentation should go here.
 For information on this, see below."""
     # Each task can receive its required input in one of three ways: